sauravatgithub-web/Compiler/README.md

 ```

 ## Stage 5
 This stage involves [syntax_analysis](syntax_analysis) folder where we will take all tokens from the previous stages and match them with our grammar defined earlier.
 We will read our grammar from the [grammar.txt](sourceFiles/grammar.txt) file to make the grammar.
-For parsing, we will define different types of parser - **top-down parser** (recursive parser and LL1 parser) and **bottom-up parser**.
+For parsing, we will define different types of parser - **top-down parser** (recursive parser and LL1 parser) and **bottom-up parser** (LR0 parser, SLR(1) parser).

 The folder structure of this stage is shown below :